Security & Threat Model

 • Static architecture reduces server-side attack surface

-• Strict Content Security Policy starting from default-src 'none'
+• Strict CSP starting from default-src 'none'

 • No external resource loading